Solar Power Off-Grid Startups Are Pouring Into West Africa

 At least 11 companies, including leading East African players such as Greenlight Planet, d.light, Off-Grid Electric (OGE), M-KOPE Solar, Fenix International, and BBOXX, have moved into the region.
 Most within the last two years.
 With a potential market worth billions of dollars, major European energy companies such as French utilities EDF and Engie are taking notice too.

-“It’s important to be there now, because the race has already started,” said Marianne Laigneau, senior executive vice president of EDF’s international division.
+“It’s important to be there now because the race has already started,” said Marianne Laigneau.
+She is the senior executive vice president of EDF’s international division.

-“At night we were scared to go outside,” the 31-year-old taxi driver says as his pregnant wife watches a dubbed Brazilian soap opera.
+“At night we were scared to go outside,” the 31-year-old taxi driver said.
+As his pregnant wife watches a dubbed Brazilian soap opera.
 “Where there is light there is safety.”